 This use of email, telephone and internet facilities for personal use is a privilege and not a right and can be removed.

-If a member of staff does not wish their personal emails, telephone calls and internet sites to be viewed or monitored then they do not need to use the School system.
+If a member of staff does not wish their personal emails, telephone calls and internet sites to be viewed or monitored then they should not use the School system.

 Use of CCTV